elixirschool/elixirschool/lessons/en/advanced/metaprogramming.md

 1450475941851733000
 ```

 The times are different!
 What happened?
-Using `unquote/1` on the same expression multiple times results in revaluation and that can have unintended consequences.
+Using `unquote/1` on the same expression multiple times results in re-evaluation and that can have unintended consequences.
 Let's update the example to use `bind_quoted` and see what we get:

 ```elixir